-Term Curriculum Foci Areas Assessment Criteria 1 What is Democracy?
-Key learning themes: Ground Rules and Pupil Consultation What is democracy?
-Entitlement to vote How to get elected The Mock Election Assessment 1: Knowledge, understanding, terminology and recall check incl alternative views & signposting support 2 What Rights and Responsibilities Do We Have?
+Term Curriculum Foci Areas Assessment Criteria 1 How to Keep Safe Key learning themes: Assessment 1: Knowledge, understanding, terminology and recall check incl alternative views & signposting support 2 What Rights and Responsibilities Do We Have?
 Key learning themes: 3 Money, Money, Money Key learning themes: How can I manage my money & creating a personal budgeting plan Savings, loans and interest rates Using the right financial products for you Making ethical financial decisions How we can keep financially savvy and avoid debt Consumers and the Law- what are my rights?
 Assessment 2: Knowledge, understanding, terminology and recall check incl alternative views & signposting support 4 Health and Wellbeing Key learning themes: How dangerous are drugs and what are the different types?
 Smoking and vaping The truth about alcohol Risk of alcohol and drug problems What exactly is cancer?
 Can we do anything to prevent it Health choices: vaccinations, blood and organ donation, stem cells and hygiene 5 Relationships Key learning themes: Pregnancy and teenage pregnancy- what issues do young parents face?
 Managing conflict, feelings and consent What are the consequences of sexting?
 Managing FGM Self Esteem and Body Image School Nurse Visit (RSE) Assessment3: Knowledge, understanding, terminology and recall check incl alternative views & signposting support 6 Careers Key learning themes: